 4) Credit Card Sized Utility Tool

-Can opener, fruit peeler, screwdriver, bottle opener and even nail clippers could be needed throughout your travel experience.
-However, it is not always possible, or practical, to take all of these things individually.
+Can opener, fruit peeler, screwdriver, bottle opener, and even nail clippers could be needed throughout your travel experience.
+However, it is not always possible or practical to take all of these things individually.
 A smaller version of all of these in one convenient package is the perfect solution.

 There are a variety of different credit-card-sized utility tools that you can purchase, depending on your needs.
-But, remember if you are flying then make sure it fits in with security guidelines!
+But, remember, if you are flying, then make sure it fits in with security guidelines!

 5) Noise Cancelling Earplugs

-Traveling on planes, trains and buses can be a noisy affair.
-For quick trips from town to town this might not matter, but for longer and more arduous journeys where you would rather sleep this can be a real issue.
-A good pair of noise canceling headphones can be a lifeline when surrounded by other noisy travelers – so invest in some quality ones if you’re traveling frequently or long distances!
+Traveling on planes, trains, and buses can be a noisy affair.
+For quick trips from town to town, this might not matter, but for longer and more arduous journeys where you would rather sleep, this can be a real issue.
+A good pair of noise-canceling headphones can be a lifeline when surrounded by other noisy travelers – so invest in some quality ones if you’re traveling frequently or long distances!

 Timekeeping whilst traveling is essential.
 From departure times to tour bookings, you need to know what time it is!
 If any of your techy gadgets fail you or run out of juice, you have to rely on good Samaritans are accurate public displays to keep you on track.
 However, by wearing a traditional wristwatch – and not one of the smart varieties – you can be assured you will always be on time for everything.

 Of course, any old Casio or the like will do.
 But, there are also plenty of opportunities for you a stylish travel alternative.
-Offerings from the likes of Thomas Sabo are stylish, extremely accurate and a perfect match for whatever travel experiences on offer – from a night around the campfire or at the opera.
+Offerings from the likes of Thomas Sabo are stylish, extremely accurate, and a perfect match for whatever travel experiences on offer – from a night around the campfire or at the opera.

 7) Lens Cleaning Kit

 Smudges.
 Smears.
 Grease.
 Sand.
 All enemies that your lenses have to face on a day to day basis whilst traveling.
 Having an effective, quick, non-damaging remedy for these on hand is essential for the perfect photos.
-Cleaning solutions and a cloth are often enough, but for those who wish the very best for their lenses, there are plenty of other alternatives out there.
+Cleaning solutions and cloth are often enough, but for those who wish the very best for their lenses, there are plenty of other alternatives out there.